Merryvale/Starmont: Rich with history, rich with flavor

 while the mouthfeel is round and fleshy with a long layered finish.

 VISUAL - Beautifully Golden NOSE - Butter; cream - some oak & honey TASTE - slight butter, some lemon citrus & floral tones - slight oak - full bodied - creamy mouthfeel & very long, lingering finish, feeling like velvet.
 Really nice. ** def don't over chill on this one - 20 min rule just enough.
 No longer, or flavors are very squelched

 very sweet. leads oaky with minimal citrus flavor

-Connoisseurs' Guide to California Wines(From 2003 Vintage) This clean but uninvolving wine is impossible to fault for error other than its obvious lack of fruity substance, and its essential smallness directs it accordingly to near-term service with lighter fish and chicken fare.
+Connoisseurs' Guide to California Wines(2003 Vintage) This clean but uninvolving wine is impossible to fault for error other than its obvious lack of fruity substance, and its essential smallness directs it accordingly to near-term service with lighter fish and chicken fare.

 Connoisseurs' Guide to California Wines(2002 Vintage) A bit of toast and hints of earth and mineral lend a little extra range to the otherwise mildly apply themes of this reasonably weighty offering.
 If wanting for a keener sense of fruity focus, the wine does convey a positive impression of extract and may yet emerge as a more fully filled-out Chardonnay with a year or two of further age.